subzeroid/instagrapi/docs/usage-guide/direct.md

 * For `direct_send()`, `direct_media_share()`, `direct_send_photo()`, `direct_send_video()`, and `direct_send_voice()`, pass exactly one of `user_ids` or `thread_ids`.
 * Direct recipient arguments accept either one id (`user_ids=123`) or a list of ids (`user_ids=[123]`).
+* Direct photo, video, and voice attachments sent with `user_ids` require an existing Direct thread.
+Use `direct_send()` to start the conversation first, or prefer `thread_ids` when the thread id is already known.
 * Direct message requests / invitations are exposed as `direct_requests()`; `direct_pending_inbox()` remains as the older name.
 * `direct_pending_requests_preview()` is the lightweight Android-app preview for request counters; use `direct_requests()` when you need the actual threads.
 * `direct_channels()` and `direct_search_gen_ai_bots()` expose raw app surfaces whose response shape may vary by rollout.